 Your day-to-day expectations, the curriculum you use, or the knowledge of pedagogy will adapt and grow within your career.
 But teaching is really set to be a one-stop position.
 There aren’t a lot of conversations about what you can do instead if you end up wanting or needing a change.

-Listen to the episode on the podcast player or read the transcript below.
+Listen to the episode using the podcast player or subscribe on Apple Podcasts or Spotify!
+The episode transcript is available below.

-Once again, this specific podcast episode might not be for everyone.
-But even if you’re in love with your current situation, it’s never a bad idea to tune in and have a “plan B” if you ever need to move on or find yourself in between jobs.
+This specific podcast episode might not be for everyone.
+But even if you’re in love with your current situation, it’s never a bad idea to tune in and have a plan if you ever need to move on or find yourself in between jobs.

 How to know if leaving teaching is the right decision for you?